lynnfaraday/aresmush.com/tutorials/code/db-migration.md

     Character.all.each { |c| c.update(relationships: {} )}

+{% tip %}
-> **Tip::** Setting up a default value is most common with arrays and hashes, because usually it's more convenient for them to default to 'empty' instead of 'nil'.
+Setting up a default value is most common with arrays and hashes, because usually it's more convenient for them to default to 'empty' instead of 'nil'.
+{% endtip %}

 ### Moving Fields